selfcustody/krux/docs/getting-started/features/encryption/encryption.en.md

 <img src="../../../../img/maixpy_m5stickv/load-mnemonic-kef-via-qr-250.png" align="right" class="m5stickv">
 <img src="../../../../img/maixpy_amigo/load-mnemonic-kef-via-qr-300.png" align="right" class="amigo">

 When Krux detects data resembling a KEF-encrypted envelope, it prompts the user to *"Decrypt?"*, showing the KEF version, envelope ID (or label), and the PBKDF2 iteration count used during creation.
-To decrypt, the same key (typed or scanned) must be provided.
+To decrypt, provide the same key by typing it or selecting the QR glyph on the last symbols keypad.
+Scanned text returns to the keypad for review and editing; binary keys remain binary and proceed to confirmation.
 Once unlocked, Krux uses the plaintext within context.
 If decryption is declined, the raw envelope is used instead—usually resulting in an error, since KEF data is meaningless without decryption.

 <div style="clear: both"></div>